JulieTim/assembly/proposals/effective-meetings/panel-of-speakers-with-questions.md

-# Panel of Speakers with Questions and Answers
+# Panel of Speakers, with Questions

 Arrange a panel of speakers and invite an audience.